EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_publish.md

   * rcv-settle-mode: second (1)
   * snd-settle-mode : unsettled (1)

-For QoS 1, after disposition on the AMQP client, the FE sends the PUBACK to the MQTT client.

-For QoS 2, we have intermediate PUBREC, PUBREL and PUBCOMP to send from FE to MQTT client.

-> the FE doesn't detach the link on the topic for each publish; it leaves the link attached.
+For QoS 0, no acknowledge is provided.

 ![Publish QoS 0](../images/09_publish_qos_0.png)

+For QoS 1, after disposition on the AMQP client, the FE sends the _PUBACK_ to the MQTT client.

 ![Publish QoS 1](../images/10_publish_qos_1.png)

+For QoS 2, we have intermediate _PUBREC_, _PUBREL_ and _PUBCOMP_ to send from FE to MQTT client.

+> the FE doesn't detach the link on the topic for each publish; it leaves the link attached.